qaptivator/plainimg2/README.md

 4. you can drag the window around using the actual window (the client area) instead of just the title bar!
 5. other oddly specific features which arent available in most other image viewers, such as toggling antialiasing (see crisp pixels), stretching images and more.

+# who would use this?

+- pixel art artists, working with low resolution images
+- developers wanting to pin important info or graphs during development
+- students wanting to pin cheatsheets or charts during study

 # usage

 - **install the installer from the latest release. (`plainIMG_vN.N.N_installer.exe`)**